Dorinda Clark-Cole: Early life

-Clark–Cole was born on October 19, 1957, and raised in Detroit, Michigan, to the late Elbert and Dr. Mattie Moss-Clark.
-Clark–Cole began singing at an early age with her sisters Karen, Twinkie, Jacky, and Denise.
+Karen.
 The sisters sang in their father's church and usually performed songs written and composed by their mother.
 Clark-Cole, a soprano referred to as the "jazzy sister" of the group, helped develop what is known as "The Clark Sound", which often features high and fast melismas, riffs, runs, scats, and soulful growls.
 Clark–Cole attributes her fiery, convicting singing style to her mother, who saw the gift of singing and preaching in her at an early age.
 Back in the 1960s and 1970s, when other children their age were playing outside, Clark–Cole and her sisters had to work on their familial harmonies.

 Clark–Cole says, "We made a lot of sacrifices.
 My mom was a stickler for making sure we rehearsed before we went out to perform.
 She saw the gifts and talents within us and started shaping and molding us.
 She taught us discipline along with how to use our gifts."
 Clark sang lead on "Overdose of the Holy Ghost", as well as on "My Redeemer Liveth", the B-side to The Clark Sisters' biggest single "You Brought the Sunshine".